Some Info on the Diebold Machines:

 ...

 Another vexing problem with recovering from software failures is that there is no clear, general way for a poll worker to determine whether the voter’s vote was recorded before the failure.
 We are very concerned that many of the software failures encountered in the June 20th test violate this crucial requirement.
 Some of the failures led to a crash after a ballot had been cast; some led to a crash before the voter had begun voting; yet the screens displayed after the crash gave no obvious way to distinguish between these two situations.
+What can a poll worker do when they are called over after such a failure?

 ...